Columbia Pike–Metro Center Line

-The Columbia Pike–Metro Center Line, designated Route A49, is a rush hour-only bus route operated by the Washington Metropolitan Area Transit Authority between the neighborhood of Culmore and Metro Center station of the Red, Blue, Orange, and Silver lines of the Washington Metro.
+The Columbia Pike–Metro Center Line, designated Route A49, is a rush hour-only bus route operated by the Washington Metropolitan Area Transit Authority between the neighborhood of Culmore and Metro Center station of the Red, Blue, Orange, and Silver Lines of the Washington Metro.
 This line is part of the Pike Ride service, which runs through Columbia Pike.
 This line provides service to Culmore in Fairfax County, Virginia and Downtown Washington, D.C.

 Route description and service

-The A49 operates from Four Mile Run Division every 20 – 24 minutes from 6:00 AM – 8:40 AM and 4:00 PM – 7:12 PM on weekdays during rush hours.
-A49 trips travel in both directions during weekday rush hours.
-During morning A49 trips, D.C. stops can only be alighted; during afternoon A49 trips, D.C. stops can only be boarded.
+The A49 operates from Four Mile Run Division every 20 minutes between 5:00 a.m. and 8:40 a.m. and 3:30 p.m. and 7:10 p.m. on weekdays.
+The route serves travel in both directions.
 The A49 operates between the neighborhood of Culmore and Metro Center station.
 The A49 joins the route on Columbia Pike through the intersection of Leesburg Pike.
 The A49 splits service from Columbia Pike to head towards Lyon Park from South Courthouse Road towards Arlington Boulevard (U.S. Route 50), all the way to D.C. via the Theodore Roosevelt Bridge.